RenTrieu/CryoEMCovariance/README.md

   the interface uses raw .npy matrix files for distance difference matrices and covariance submatrices and has not been integrated with the rest of the scripts.
+- After creating the initial Bokeh interface (which created a local .html file as a way to access the plots/data), I was able to convert the interface into a true server.
+In this server, the covariance submatrices are not pregenerated, but rather are generated as needed through python callbacks.
+  Running this with the `Initial5/` pdb files requires enough memory such that the process is killed on our aida server.
+I'm looking to flesh out image scaling to lighten the memory load for these matrices.

 In-Development Notes/Changes: